neect-aauav/credentials-writer/README.md

 - `size()`: returns a typle with the width and height of the credential image.
 - `text_length(text, style)`: returns the length of the text in pixels.
 - `write(text, style)`: writes the text with the style provided.
 The position of the text is calculated automatically to be centered.
 If style has shadow, it will be written with a shadow.

+## PDF for printing

+The program allows for the generation of PDFs for printing, for both the front and back of the credential.
+Right now, only printing 4xA6 in a A4 page is supported.

 ## Usage